jtviegas-sandbox/entity-loader-service/README.md

 store loader service
 =========

-...that is it, a service that handles entities persistence from an cloud bucket into a store
+...that is it, a service that handles entities persistence from a cloud bucket into a store, reacting to the event triggered by the update of the bucket content

 ## Installation